 I love to teach.
 As a young person, I was incredibly shy with lots of speech problems.
 Through getting involved with theatre at age 10, I was able to find my voice.
 I believe that having and utilizing that voice is powerful and important, especially for young people.
 In my classrooms, I lead with kindness and empathy and strive to create a classroom where all students feel heard, safe, and appreciated.
-Through my teaching, I also create leadership opportunities for students to collaborate and take a more active role in the class.
-As an advocate of Theatre for Social Change, I believe that every child from any identity background can benefit from theatre education.
-I am committed to practicing anti-racist pedagogy in my teaching practice.
+My lesson plans are created with leadership opportunities in mind for students to collaborate and take a more active role in the class, as well as focusing on socio-emotional learning and enhancing executive functioning skills.
+As an advocate of Theatre for Social Change, I believe that every child from every identity background can benefit from theatre and dance education.
+I am committed to practicing anti-racist pedagogy and culturally responsive teaching in my teaching practice.
 As a teacher, I bring in my background as a musical theater performer and a director, and have trained extensively in acting, dance, voice, and directing.